-where the reduced matrix element is $\zeta_j=\frac{1}{2}j(j-1)$, which is nonzero only when $j\ge 2$.
-This is intuitive because the self-Kerr effect is a photon-photon nonlinearity, so at least two photons are needed to see the effect.
-Because both $H_T$ and $H_F$ are closed within the subspace spanned by $|\phi_j\rangle$, we can perform Hamiltonian simulations separately for each subspace.
+In the remaining part of this paper, we will focus on a single subspace and drop the $s_2$ and $s_3$ superscripts to keep notations compact.
 When $s_2=s_3=0$, the subspace is trivial because $D=1$ is one dimensional.
 For nontrivial dynamics, either $s_2$ or $s_3$ must be positive.
-Notice that although the underlying three- and four-wave interactions couple three and four photons, the dimension of the subspace $D$ can take any integer value.
+Notice that although the underlying three- and four-wave interactions couple three and four photons, the dimension of the subspace $D=\min(s_2, s_3)+1$ can take any integer value.
 The smallest nontrivial problem is $D=2$, which requires a single qubit.
-In this paper, we will focus on test problems with $D=4$, which requires two qubits.